 Our Sullivan School gardening project is underway for the fall, 2017, planting season

 On Friday, October 20, Scott, Kathy and Nancy visited the Sullivan School in Tampa to help the students plant a fall vegetable garden.
 The kids took turns digging, planting, fertilizing and watering three raised beds of vegetables and herbs.
 Plantings included tomatoes, peppers, chives, basil and eggplant.
 The kids will harvest the veggies in the Spring and have a 'pizza garden' celebration to celebrate their harvest.
 The kids also helped to spread mulch around the main garden as well as the new flower and perennial garden we planted along the side of the school.

-Here's what the garden at the Sullivan school looked like at the end of the school year, 2016 - after a lot of hard work and much harvesting of vegetables and herbs has happened.
+Here's what the garden at the Sullivan school looked like at the end of the school year, 2016 - after a lot of hard work and much harvesting of vegetables.
 We are looking forward to next year's class of students with green thumbs.

 The Sullivan School is dedicated to educating children currently living in shelters for the homeless.
 There are approximately 100 children attending the school at any given time.